Pages

 ALL WELCOME

-Police Report - May 2025
+Police Report - September 2025

 "Crime Overview

-In the Braeside and Mannofield community, there were a total of 130 calls in May 2025.
-This is a decrease of 2 calls compared to April 2025.
+In the Braeside and Mannofield community, there were a total of 101 calls in September 2025.
+This is a decrease of 44 calls compared to August 2025.
 Calls to Police predominantly related to non-criminal matters including, concern for persons, missing persons, assisting the public and false calls with good intent.
-As a result of these incidents, and proactive Police activity, 35 crimes were recorded in the Braeside and Mannofield community d

 Antisocial behaviour, Violence and Disorder